-At the beginning of every new semester, an invisible war will wage among students.
+At the beginning of every new semester, an invisible war will be waged among students.
 It’s not an army against another army.
 It is a war of one against the rest, and the rest against one.
 The winners take home the trophies and enjoy them for one semester, while the losers have to come back and fight for them again.
 Yes, it is the STARS War, the war of course registration.

 Registering for cores: Speed is of Essence

 For certain schools in NTU, they have a pre-registration period where students can submit 5 choices of core and the school will make sure the students can get at least 1 after allocation.
 In that case, you can just choose, submit and relax.

 But certain schools, they do not have a pre-registration period.
 Hence the allocation of core modules is based on the first-come-first-serve principle.
 So this is the tip you must remember: separate your timetables!
 You can have three versions of the timetable at the same time.
 Hence in Plan 1, you can have your core modules only.
 In plan 2, electives only.
 Plan 3, cores and electives together just to make sure there is no overlap.
 And you should have the plan ready before the registration portal opens.